• 1-Butanol

 Uses

-10. It can be used as a defoamer for ink blending in silk screen printing.
+5. Can be used as a defoamer for ink preparation in screen printing.

 Safety,Security&Risk